laynahong6/medicaidteam/mavischan/README.md

 Acqusition and data cleaning:
 Use tabula.py to extract tables from source pdf.
 Export csv to R for further analysis and visualization.
 Unify name spellings for enrollment data and county population data.
+Clean null values.
-Add code for each county on both datasets,
+Add code for each county on both datasets.
 Inner join two datasets by county code column.

 Main focus of analysis:
 Find out proportion of population on both Medicaid and Medicare (MMAI).
-Sort by highest to lowest Find out median rates for overall state, urban and rural counties Compare dual enrollment rates between rural and urban Bar graph focuses on urban-rural breakdown of counties with above median dual enrollment rates.
+Sort by highest to lowest.
+Find out median rates for overall state, urban and rural counties.
+Compare dual enrollment rates between rural and urban.
+Bar graph focuses on urban-rural breakdown of counties with above median dual enrollment rates.

 Notes/caveat: